muety/ferdinand-muetsch.de/source/_posts/running-fcos3d-monodular-3d-detection-on-custom-images.md

 ![](images/fcos3d.webp)

 # Prerequisites
-You'll need the [**intrinsic calibration**](https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html) of your camera as 3x3 matrix.
+You'll need the [**intrinsic calibration**](https://docs.opencv.org/4.x/dc/dbb/tutorial_py_calibration.html) of your camera as a 3x3 matrix.
 You may use OpenCV to estimate it.

 # Setup

-FCOS3D is implemented as part of [MMDetection3D](https://mmdetection3d.readthedocs.io) framework, which, btw. supports a whole lot of other detection models in addition.
+FCOS3D is implemented in the [MMDetection3D](https://mmdetection3d.readthedocs.io) framework, which, btw. supports a whole lot of other detection models in addition.
 The framework's code base is quite a mess and probably not particularly what you what consider well-structured and self-documenting code.
 Nevertheless, I luckily managed to dig my way through it.
 So here's what I did, roughly following MMDetection's [Getting Started](https://mmdetection3d.readthedocs.io/en/latest/get_started.html) and their [docs](https://mmdetection3d.readthedocs.io/en/latest/user_guides/inference.html#monocular-3d-demo) on inference.

 First of all, I had to fall back to older versions of Python, PyTorch and CUDA to get things working.